-Differentiation is provided with targeted, positive support to help those who have difficulties with mathematics, as well as those who are rapid graspers.
-In line with the aims of the National Curriculum 2014, differentiation has now moved to focus on all children achieving the same learning outcome with the differentiation being the way in which different groups of children are supported to achieve this.
+Differentiation is provided with targeted, positive support to help those who have difficulties with mathematics, as well as those who are higher achievers.
+In line with the aims of the National Curriculum 2014, differentiation has now moved to focus on all children achieving the same learning outcome with the differentiation being the way that different groups of children are supported to achieve this.